 Travel by dhow boat on the crystal clear waters of Lake Tanganyika, the world’s second deepest lake, to visit with the chimpanzees in one of Tanzania’s most untouched destinations.
 In Mahale Mountains National Park, Japanese researchers have studied an estimated population of about 1000 chimpanzees since the 1960s.
-Highlights of this safari include chimpanzee trekking, bird watching, fishing excursions, kayaking, barbeques, and sundowners on the beach around a campfire.
+Highlights of this 9 Days Western Tanzania Safari include chimpanzee trekking, bird watching, fishing excursions, kayaking, barbeques, and sundowners on the beach around a campfire.

 Upon arrival at Kilimanjaro International Airport (JRO) you will be met and transferred to Arusha to your hotel to rest for the night.